gizemorak/ECommerce/README.md

-# ECommerce Microservices Solution
+# ECommerce Payment Delayed Scenario in Queues Microservices Solution

-A modern, scalable e-commerce microservices architecture built with **.NET9**, featuring order management, event-driven messaging, and a **Worker Service** for background processing.
+A modern, simple e-commerce microservices architecture built with **.NET9**, featuring order management, event-driven messaging, and a **Worker Service** for background processing.
 The solution also includes a **.NET Aspire App Host** for orchestrating local development dependencies (SQL Server, RabbitMQ/Kafka/Redis, etc.).

 ## Table of Contents